wsor4035/dev.luanti.org/content/modding-intro.md

 Any functions not listed here are subject to change and not guaranteed to be compatible across versions, though usually they are.

-### The Minetest-Docs Project
+### The minetest_docs Project

-A work-in-progress project is underway to create new, more detailed, documentation.
-They can be read from its [GitHub repo](https://github.com/luanti-org/luanti_docs/), contributions are greatly appreciated.
+minetest_docs was a project to create new, more detailed documentation.
+The final contents from the project can currently be found under the [/docs/](/docs/) directory here.

 Useful tools
 ------------